thojmr/PregnancyPlus/README.md

 ### Some of the drawbacks of manipulating the mesh instead of the bones directly
 -  Right now clothing can be hit or miss, because of the way the belly grows, clothing will flatten and clip when the belly is set its largest size
 -  Acessories won't automatically move out of the way of the mesh as they do when you manipulate bones
--  It has bigger impact on performance than a simple bone scale change, but not enough to notice on my machine
+-  It has bigger impact on performance than a simple bone scale change, but not enough to notice in general

 ## Some TODO items that may or mat not be implemented in the future (depending on interest)
 -  Make accessories move along with the belly to prevent clipping
 -  Fix clothing flattening at the largest belly sizes
 -  There are certain clothing items that do not work in the current state
--  Add the "improved" belly shape into story mode, with optional config toggle
+-  Potentially add the "improved" belly shape into story mode, with optional config toggle